Established in 1978 as the Association of Polysomnographic Technologists (APT), AAST was incorporated in the State of Minnesota in 1986.

-The AAST was formed when about 30 to 40 sleep technologists gathered in April 1978 for an organizational meeting, hoping to establish an association that would promote their professional identity and provide opportunities for advancement.
+APT was formed when approximately 30 to 40 sleep technologists gathered in April 1978 for an organizational meeting, hoping to establish an association that would promote their professional identity and provide opportunities for advancement.
 Most of these individuals were research technologists; at the time there were only six sleep disorders centers in the country.
-The group elected Peter A. McGregor as chairperson of the Steering Committee for this new “Association of Polysomnographic Technologists.”

 One of the association’s first initiatives was to establish an education and examination board, which was named the American Board of Registered Polysomnographic Technologists (ABRPT).
-In October 1979 the first ABRPT exam was held at the State University of New York in Stony Brook.
-A handful of sleep technologists took the exam to earn the registered polysomnographic technologist credential, with McGregor receiving RPSGT credential #001.
+In October 1979, the first ABRPT exam was held at the State University of New York in Stony Brook.

-During the next decade the APT rapidly grew as members volunteered their time and contributed their talents to help advance the association.
-To meet the growing needs of the organization and its members, the APT contracted with Applied Measurement Professionals in Lenexa, KS, for full-time administrative and management services.
+During the next decade the APT grew rapidly as members volunteered their time and contributed their talents to help advance the association.

 It was agreed that a major step toward the achievement of this goal would be for the BRPT to earn accreditation from the National Commission of Certifying Agencies (NCCA).
 The NCCA required that applicant-certifying boards be incorporated, and it stipulated that they must be independent in decision-making for all matters pertaining to certification without being subject to approval by any other body.

-By 2002 the respiratory care community in many states was challenging the right of sleep technologists to perform polysomnography and other technical evaluations for the diagnosis and treatment of patients with sleep disorders.
 The APT leadership understood that the establishment of standardized education programs would be necessary for sleep technology to gain widespread recognition as a separate and distinct allied health profession.
-So in 2002 the APT joined the Commission on Accreditation of Allied Health Education Programs (CAAHEP) as an associate member.
-During the next year the APT intensified its efforts to develop the administrative network, policies, standards and guidelines, curriculum and syllabus that an accreditation committee would require.
+In 2002, the APT joined the Commission on Accreditation of Allied Health Education Programs (CAAHEP) as an associate member.
+During the next year, the APT intensified its efforts to develop the administrative network, policies, standards and guidelines, curriculum and syllabus that an accreditation committee would require.
 On April 12, 2003, at its annual business meeting in St. Louis, MO, CAAHEP approved the APT’s request to be eligible to participate in the CAAHEP system and to form a Committee on Accreditation for Polysomnographic Technologist Education (CoA PSG).
 The CAAHEP commissioners also approved the AASM and BRPT as sponsoring organizations for CoA PSG.